 Our top tips for investing in shares of Apple

-By now you should have a broad overview of how to invest in Apple shares, but it let’s go over the key takeaways so you’re sure:
+By now you should have a broad overview of how to invest and how to buy Apple shares, but it let’s go over the key takeaways so you’re sure:

 - Be sure about your budget.
 Make sure the amount you invest doesn’t exceed your means.
 You don’t want to end up in debt from trying to make money investing.